 Intrusive thoughts may as well be waving a red flag, they’re that big of an ADHD tipoff.
 They’re also an indicator of depression, anxiety, and OCD.
 If you’re being treated for one of those other disorders and feel your intrusive thoughts aren’t lessening, ADHD could be the culprit—especially if these intrusive thoughts are what’s keeping you up at night or preventing you from concentrating on important things.

-ADHD Symptom: Organization Tools Don’t Do Much
+ADHD Symptom in Women: Organization Tools Don’t Do Much

 So you can’t exactly keep your room clean.
 Your work desk is home to paper piles and tchotchkes—even when you despise tchotchkes.
 (No. More.
 Precious.
 Moments, Mom!)
 People may try to help, offering solutions like planners and Marie Kondo videos.
 But what they don’t realize is that organization tools aren’t worth much to those with ADHD.